upleveled/system-setup/windows.md

    pnpm add --global @upleveled/preflight
    ```

    Verify that your output looks similar to the "Successful" output below.
+You can ignore any differences in version numbers and package names - the important part is "Done in ..." on the last line.

-If it looks very different (for example like the "Failing" output), repeat the pnpm installation commands at the start of this step.
+   If your output looks very different (either like the "Failing" output below or like some other different output), repeat the pnpm installation commands at the start of this step.

    <table>
      <tr>